wbaer/jQueryUI-Webpart/README.md

 This package produces the following:

-* lib/* - intermediate-stage commonjs build artifacts
+* lib/* commonjs components - this allows this package to be reused from other packages.
-* dist/* - the bundled script, along with other resources
+* dist/* - a single bundle containing the components used for uploading to a cdn pointing a registered Sharepoint webpart library to.
-* deploy/* - all resources which should be uploaded to a CDN.
+* example/* a test page that hosts all components in this package.

 ### Build options

-gulp clean - TODO
+gulp nuke - TODO
 gulp test - TODO
-gulp serve - TODO
+gulp watch - TODO
-gulp bundle - TODO
+gulp build - TODO
-gulp package-solution - TODO
+gulp deploy - TODO